+- a.
+Acute Health Care and Long-Term Care Settings:

+- 1. General Acute Care Hospitals

+- 2. Skilled Nursing facilities (including Subacute Facilities)

+- 3. Intermediate Care Facilities

+- b.
+Other Health Care Settings:

-- 1. Acute Psychiatric Hospitals - 2.
-Adult Day Health Care Centers - 3.
-Program of All-Inclusive Care for the Elderly (PACE) and PACE Centers - 4.
-Ambulatory Surgery Centers - 5.
-Chemical Dependency Recovery Hospitals - 6.
-Clinics & Doctor Offices (including behavioral health, surgical) - 7.
-Congregate Living Health Facilities - 8.
-Dialysis Centers - 9.
-Hospice Facilities - 10.
-Pediatric Day Health and Respite Care Facilities - 11.
-Residential Substance Use Treatment and Mental Health Treatment Facilities. - 2.
-All workers who are regularly assigned to 1) provide health care or health care services to inmates, prisoners, or detainees or 2) work within hospitals, skilled nursing facilities, intermediate care facilities, or the equivalent that are integrated into the correctional facility or detention center in areas where health care is provided must comply with the August 19, 2021 State Health Order and thus must have their first dose of a one-dose COVID vaccine regimen or their second dose of a two-dose COVID vaccine regimen by October 14, 2021.
-Prior to this date, unvaccinated or incompletely vaccinated workers in such facilities must comply with the respirator and testing requirements discussed below. - 3.
-Workers may be exempt from these vaccination requirements only upon providing Human Resources a declination form, signed by the individual stating either of the following: (1) the worker is declining vaccination based on Religious Beliefs, or (2) the worker is excused from receiving any COVID-19 vaccine due to Qualifying Medical Reasons. - a.
+- 1. Acute Psychiatric Hospitals

+- 2. Adult Day Health Care Centers

+- 3. Program of All-Inclusive Care for the Elderly (PACE) and PACE Centers

+- 4. Ambulatory Surgery Centers

+- 5. Chemical Dependency Recovery Hospitals

+- 6. Clinics & Doctor Offices (including behavioral health, surgical)

+- 7. Congregate Living Health Facilities

+- 8. Dialysis Centers

+- 9. Hospice Facilities

+- 10. Pediatric Day Health and Respite Care Facilities

+- 11. Residential Substance Use Treatment and Mental Health Treatment Facilities.

+2. All workers who are regularly assigned to 1) provide health care or health care services to inmates, prisoners, or detainees or 2) work within hospitals, skilled nursing facilities, intermediate care facilities, or the equivalent that are integrated into the correctional facility or detention center in areas where health care is provided must comply with the August 19, 2021 and December 22, 2021 State Health Orders and thus must:

+- Have their first dose of a one-dose COVID vaccine regimen or their second dose of a two-dose COVID vaccine regimen by October 14, 2021. - Have a booster dose no later than February 1, 2022 or within 15 days of becoming eligible for a vaccine booster dose if not eligible for one by February 1, 2022. - The above chart contains the CDPH guidelines for vaccine booster dose eligibility as of December 22, 2021.

+3. Workers may be exempt from these vaccination requirements only upon providing Human Resources a declination form, signed by the individual stating either of the following: (1) the worker is declining vaccination based on Religious Beliefs, or (2) the worker is excused from receiving any COVID-19 vaccine due to Qualifying Medical Reasons.

+- a.
 To be eligible for a Qualified Medical Reasons exemption, the worker must also provide to the County's ADA Manager, Alicia Kellie, a written statement signed by a physician, nurse practitioner, or other licensed medical professional practicing under the license of a physician stating that the individual qualifies for the exemption (but the statement should not describe the underlying medical condition or disability) and indicating the probable duration of the worker's inability to receive the vaccine (or if the duration is unknown or permanent, so indicate). - 4.
 If the County deems a worker subject to a State Health Officer Order vaccine requirement to have met the requirements of an exemption pursuant to section IV.C.3, the unvaccinated exempt worker must continue to comply with the 1) respirator or mask requirements and 2) testing requirements, as described below in Sections IV.D-E.